Clinical Epilepsy

 What Do You Need to Know?

-• ILAE 2025 updated classification builds on 2017 framework: “awareness” → consciousness (defined by awareness + responsiveness); “motor/non-motor” → observable/non-observable manifestations; “onset” removed from class names
+• ILAE 2025 seizure classification (Beniczky et al., Epilepsia 2025) is a published ILAE position paper that builds on the 2017 framework: “awareness” → consciousness (defined by awareness + responsiveness); “motor/non-motor” → observable/non-observable manifestations; “onset” removed from class names.
+Know both: 2017 focal aware/impaired awareness and 2025 consciousness/observable-manifestation terminology.

 • Focal seizures are classified by consciousness (preserved vs. impaired) and described by chronological semiologic sequence